 “The week spent with our partners in Papua New Guinea absolutely flew by.
 Every day was packed full of community meetings, biodiversity workshops, visits to new cooperatives and lessons in basket weaving and betelnut chewing to name but a few.
-Trying to sum it all up in a few paragraphs is impossible but here are some of the things that really struck me on my first visit to Orangerie Bay:
+Trying to sum it all up in a few paragraphs is impossible but here are some of the things that really struck me on my first visit to Milne Bay:

 Nothing prepared me for how much oil palm I would see.